lucidsoftware/lucid-programming-competition-2017/problems/problems/description.md

 It's important that the problems vary in topic and in difficultly.

 You've gathered a list of `K` candidate problems.
 Each problems has one of `N` topics and one of `N` difficulties.
-How possible sets of `N` problems exist such that each topic and difficulty is present?
+How many sets of `N` problems exist such that every topic and difficulty is present?

 # Constraints
 `1 <= N <= 8`